Microsoft beats profit forecasts, shares jump

 PCS FADE AWAY

-According to industry research firm Gartner, PC shipments fell 8.6 percent last quarter, confirming a worldwide trend towards tablets that has benefited Apple Inc (AAPL.O) and Google Inc (GOOG.O) but hurt traditional PC stalwarts Microsoft and Intel Corp (INTC.O).
+According to industry research firm Gartner, PC shipments fell 8.6 percent last quarter, confirming a worldwide trend towards tablets that has benefited Apple Inc and Google Inc but hurt traditional PC stalwarts Microsoft and Intel Corp.

 PC sales have been sliding for the last 18 months, although Microsoft Chief Financial Officer Amy Hood said in an interview on Thursday that there were "signs of stabilization."

-Sales of Windows software to PC makers, such as Hewlett-Packard Co (HPQ.N), Lenovo Group (0992.HK) and Dell Inc DELL.O, to install on their machines fell 7 percent in the quarter.
+Sales of Windows software to PC makers, such as Hewlett-Packard Co, Lenovo Group and Dell Inc, to install on their machines fell 7 percent in the quarter.

 Microsoft said its Surface tablet posted a sharp increase to $400 million in sales, largely due to rising interest in the smaller, heavily discounted Surface RT model.